enricmc19/BattleScene-Transitions/docs/index.md

 The point here is to set a mood for that moment and then calm so we make the stress go up, fight, defeat and when defeated the enemy calm down the action.

-Practical exaamples of this kind of transitions are The Batman Arkham Trilogy, The Assassin's Creed saga, God of War on PS4, Prince of Persia, Call of Duty campaigns, The Division, Mad Max, Nier Automata, and a lot more...
+Practical examples of this kind of transitions are The Batman Arkham Trilogy, The Assassin's Creed saga, God of War on PS4, Prince of Persia, Call of Duty campaigns, The Division, Mad Max, Nier Automata, and a lot more...

 ## Transition Examples